Edstrom, Eliza Kent (1829 - June 29, 1891)

 Medium: albumen photographic print mounted on cardstock

-Description, front: This is a three quarter view, head-shot portrait of a young man mounted on a dark card.
+Description, front: This is a three-quarter view, head-shot portrait of a young man mounted on a dark card.
 The photographer’s imprint is printed in gold along the bottom.

 Condition: This cabinet card has several spots along the right and top edges and has moderate foxing throughout.